No-one-alone/no-one-alone.github.io/Homework_4/blog.md

 ## Homework 4

 For the fourth homework, we had to learn the basics of the ASP.NET MVC 5 platform, along with how to use the HTTP GET and POST requests for webpages of the app that respond to user input with output.
-This involved using query strings and passing the information using the GET and POST reqests.
+This involved using query strings and passing the information using the GET and POST requests.
 Furthermore, we had to learn about Views and Controllers and the use of the related ViewBag and Request dynamic objects inherent to the Model-View-Controller paradigm.
 Finally, we learned the basics of applying the language of the Razor HTML helpers as useful constructs to aid our development of the web app.

 ### Homework 4 Links